librlaurie/librlaurie.github.io/resume.markdown

 ### Coordinator for Digital Scholarship & Services, 2011-2016

 **Leadership Roles**

--   Supervised one full-time librarian, and lead a collaborative team including librarians and student workers in developing and maintaining a sustainable and successful program to support digital scholarship
+- Developed a sustainable, fully staffed and successful program to support digital scholarship, including staffing, planning, workflow and technical aspects.
--   Participate in long- and short-term strategic planning for the library
--   Plan for and implement the technology necessary for the creation of digital scholarship: servers, software and applications supporting Drupal, WordPress, Omeka with Neatline, Django, geoserver and solr and other technologies
--   Help subject librarians gain skills to incorporate support for multi-modal scholarship into their practice while creating tools to make that incorporation more seamless
--   Participate in Digit team to establish strategic priorities, workflows and practices for digitization across Haverford Libraries
+- Created and led Digital Scholarship Fellows program (year-long fellowship program for sophomores interested in gaining skills and approaches in Digital Scholarship)
--   Contribute to conceptual plans for a major renovation of Haverford’s main library, including a new Digital Scholarship Commons
+- Participated in strategic planning for the library as part of the library management team, and contributed to planning for a major renovation of Haverford’s main library, including a new Digital Scholarship Commons

-**Project-based Work**

--   Serve as technical and project management lead on faculty digital scholarship projects, including defining the scope of projects, timelines, supervision of student developers, long term preservation support, grant writing, etc.
--   Design and manage student internships designed to make new and creative uses of materials from the Quaker and Special Collections in the Libraries
+- Designed and manage student internships for making new and creative uses of materials from the Quaker and Special Collections in the Libraries
--   Consult and/or provide technical or project management support on ongoing projects

-**Program Planning**

--   Plan events, speakers, and outreach opportunities for the Haverford community related to Digital Scholarship
--   Lead Digital Scholarship Fellows program (year-long fellowship program for sophomores interested in gaining skills and approaches in Digital Scholarship)

-**Course Consultation**

--   Consult with faculty members on incorporating digital approaches and technologies to assignments and syllabi
--   Design and lead workshops on topics including: digital exhibits, tools for mapping, text encoding, digital collections building, advanced excel, survey software, anatomy of technology, and anatomy of information
--   Hold office hours to support students engaged in digital scholarship work in their courses

-**Other Work**
+- Participated in a team that established strategic priorities, workflows and practices for digitization across Haverford Libraries

--   Serve as first point of contact regarding all data management plans for inclusion in grant applications
+- Served as first point of contact regarding all data management plans for inclusion in grant applications
--   Serve as liaison to the Sociology and U.S. history departments, including collection development, instruction and research assistance
--   Provide instructional and consultation support for students in the Bryn Mawr College Cities Program

 ### Coordinator for Research, Instruction, and Outreach, 2008-2011

--   Managed a team of 5 professional and 2 support staff who provided all reference, instruction and circulation services across three libraries to support scholarship, teaching and learning
+- Managed a team of 7 staff who provided all reference, instruction and circulation services across three libraries to support scholarship, teaching and learning

 - Served as liaison to the Sociology, and (briefly) English departments, including collection development, instruction and research assistance

--   Coordinated long and short term building plans
+- Coordinated long and short-term building plans across three library buildings

 **Select Haverford & Tri-College Project & Committee Work**